Antfield-Creations/invoice-automation/README.md

 For each recipient:
 - [X] It copies the invoice template to the target folder as a new invoice document
 - [X] It sets the name of the document to contain the recipient's name, the year and the month
+- [X] It sets the templated values to actual ones from time properties and sheet values